 Sir Thomas White left instructions that St John’s should have a choir to assist in the provision of chapel services, and his wishes have been observed for more than four centuries.
-Today’s choir consists of women and men, undergraduate and graduate, both from St John’s and elsewhere in the University, who enjoy singing a varied repertoire under the direction of the organ scholars.
+Today’s choir consists of women and men, undergraduate and graduate, both from St John’s and elsewhere in the University, who enjoy singing a varied repertoire under the direction of the choir director.

 Singers interested in joining the choir are welcome throughout the year to apply to the Chaplain for an audition.
 There are eight choral scholarships, details of which may be found in the scholarships page; auditions for choral awards take place near the beginning of Hilary term.